ismael-su/ismael-su/README.md

   </a>
 </p>

-- 🔭 I’m currently working on open-source projects (Django and Angular)
+- 🔭 I am Freelancer and Co-founder at [Ismaelad](https://ismaeland.com)
-- 🌱 I’m currently learning Quasar framework and odoo CRM
+- 🌱 I work with Django, React and odoo CRM
-- 🏗 I’m developing free/paid templates and components on [Microisce](https://www.github.com/microisce)
+- 🏗 I’m developing free/paid templates and components on [Ismaeland](https://www.github.com/ismaeland)
 - 💬 Ask me about Django and React Native !
 And many more technologies like Python-fastapi framework, Angular, React ...
 - 📫 How to reach me: iousmanemoussa@gmail.com
 - 🔗 Personal website: WIP